brucejwardlow/buffsaf-demo/README.md

     `streamlit run buffsaf-demo.py`
 9. See [additional documentation]() for instructions on how to use the program.

 > :memo: Note: Similar to Jupyter Notebook, Streamlit (and this script) creates a local webserver to simplify the UI.
-None of your data is actually uploaded anywhere when using this script.
+None of your data is actually uploaded to the internet when using this script.
 Close the python prompt to shut the server down.